microsoft/fabricrealtimelab/modules/module03.md

 ![Create Power BI Report](../images/module03/buildpbireport.png)

-On the report page that opens, we can configure our initial chart.
-Add a line chart to the design surface, and configure the report as follows:
+On the report preview page that opens, we can configure our initial chart.
+Don't worry about spacing and any fine details -- we'll open the report in the full editor in just a moment.
+Initially, add a line chart to the design surface, and configure the report as follows.
+See the image below as a reference.

 * Legend: symbol
 * X-axis: timestamp
 * Y-axis: price

 > :bulb: **Sum, or average?**
-> You may notice the default aggregation is *sum*, such as *Sum of price*.
+> You may notice the default aggregation for data is *sum*, such as *sum of price*.
 In the event there are multiple prices for a given symbol at the same point in time, this aggregation sets the behavior. *Sum* would, of course, add all prices, whereas *avg* would take the mean for all prices for that symbol at that point in time.
-However, in theory, we should only have a single price for a symbol at a given point in time, so there should be no visible difference.
-Average would be more visually correct for our purposes.
+Ideally, we should only have a single price for a symbol at a given point in time, so there should be no visible difference.
+Average would be more technically correct for our purposes.

 ![Configure Initial Report](../images/module03/pbiinitialreport.png)